CandyCoded/CandyCoded/Documentation/5. ScriptableObject/Bool.md

 }
 ```

-Make sure that when adding a handler to either event to make sure and remove it when the script it is associated with is disabled.
+Make sure that when adding a handler to any event to make sure and remove it when the script it is associated with is disabled.

 ```csharp
 private void OnDisable()